redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	oc get all,ingress -n my-project

-From the OpenShift web console select the run command icon to open a web terminal.
-Test access to the private endpoint:
+From the OpenShift web console select the run command icon on the top menu bar to open a web terminal (refresh your browser if you do no see the run command icon).
+Validate HTTP access is working:

 	curl echo.example.com

-Assuming this worked the next steps are to generate a TLS certificate and configure an endpoing for HTTPS on the ingress controller.
+Assuming this worked the next steps are to generate a wildcard TLS certificate and enable HTTPS routing on the ingress.

 To obtain a TLS certificate for the wildcard domain Cert-Manager will need to be able to provision a TXT record in a public hosted zone that LetsEncrypt can externally validate.
 Cert-Manager will require privileges on Route 53 to perform this action.
 This will require leveraging the OIDC provider installed by ROSA to generate a signed token that will be exchanged for short-term security credentials by AWS Security Token Service for accessing a role that will be bound to the Cert-Manager service account.